hd-UQ/cd_dynamax/demos/python/configs/README.md

 ### `data/`

-- **Purpose**: how to generate (or, if desired, load) a trajectory to feed into filtering/fitting
+- **Purpose**: how to generate (or, if desired, load) a trajectory to plot/analyze/filter.
+It needs
-    - the time grid to sample on and which model acts as the "true" generator.
+    - the time grid to sample on, and
+    - which model acts as the "true" generator.
 - **Sections**: `[data_generation]`, `[data_saving]`.
 - **Key attributes**:
     - `[data_generation]`: PRNG `key`, time range (`t0`, `t1`), `num_samples`, `irregular_samples` (regular vs. randomly-spaced emission times), `true_model_config_file` (the `model/` config to sample from).